 At Bostwick & Peterson LLP, our team of car accident attorneys has secured record-breaking verdicts and settlements and has recovered over $1 billion in compensation for clients.
 Plus, if we don’t win, you don’t pay.

-If you or someone you love was seriously injured or killed in an accident caused by a distracted driver, contact our California car accident lawyers at Bostwick & Peterson, LLP for a free and confidential consultation: (888) 831-8448.
+If you were injured or someone you love was seriously injured or killed in an accident caused by a distracted driver, contact our California car accident lawyers at Bostwick & Peterson, LLP for a free and confidential consultation: (888) 831-8448.